 The need for physicians to actively participate in the care of hospice patients is self-evident.
 People receiving hospice care are, by definition, among the sickest patients in any health care system.
-Hospice patients often have multiple co-morbidities, and many have complex symptoms and care needs.
-Physicians bring a high level of training and licensed scope of practice to hospice interdisciplinary teams and programs, contributing to an environment in which other clinicians are able to perform to the full extent of their license and scope of practice.
+Hospice patients often have multiple comorbidities, and many have complex symptoms and care needs.
+Physicians bring a high level of training and licensed scope of practice to hospice IDTs and programs, contributing to an environment in which other clinicians are able to perform to the full extent of their license and scope of practice.

-Hospice and Palliative Medicine is a medical subspeciality; however, there are not enough physician specialists certified by the American Board of Medical Specialties (ABMS) or American Osteopathic Association (AOA) nor sufficient fellowship positions to meet the need for hospice physicians in the United States.
-Nevertheless, physicians working in hospice care must have special knowledge and skills in symptom management, communication, shared decision-making, team-based practice, and hospice regulatory compliance.
+HPM is a medical subspecialty; however, there are not enough physician specialists certified by the American Board of Medical Specialties (ABMS) or American Osteopathic Association (AOA) nor sufficient fellowship positions to meet the need for hospice physicians in the United States.
+Nevertheless, physicians working in hospice care must have special knowledge and skills in symptom management, communication, shared decision making, team-based practice, and hospice regulatory compliance.

 Writing in The Hospice Medical Director Manual of the American Academy of Hospice and Palliative Medicine, Drs.
-Robert Friedman and Joel Policzer succinctly summarize the overall role that physicians play in the hospice interdisciplinary team.
+Robert Friedman and Joel Policzer succinctly summarize the overall role that physicians play in the hospice IDT.

 "The hospice medical director (HMD) plays an integral role in, and is ultimately responsible for, the medical care of the hospice patient.
 This role normally involves direct patient care, collaboration with other team members, provider oversight, and related clinical-administrative functions."

-These basic clinical roles and responsibilities of hospice medical directors, as well as additional administrative responsibilities, whether practicing directly or discharged through delegation to other hospice physicians, are formalized in Medicare's hospice conditions of participation regulations.
+These basic clinical roles and responsibilities of HMDs, as well as additional administrative responsibilities, whether practicing directly or discharged through delegation to other hospice physicians, are formalized in Medicare's hospice conditions of participation regulations.